 Hospitals and morgues are creepy places where strange and unexplained things sometimes happen.
 Patients coming back from the dead is definitely one of the strangest.

-The feeling is similar to someone who is conscious during surgery.
+The feeling is similar to someone who is conscious but immobile during surgery.
 You’re lying there helpless at the mercy of medical staff, hoping they’ll realize what’s going on and save you.

-In 2011 retired cook and grandmother Lyudmila Steblitskaya was hospitalized for health problems.
+In 2011, retired cook and grandmother Lyudmila Steblitskaya was hospitalized for health problems.
 When her daughter called to check on her, the hospital said her mother had died.
 It was a Friday night.
-Steblitskaya was taken to the morgue, where she was to remain until the funeral Monday morning.
+Steblitskaya was taken to the morgue, where her body was scheduled to stay until the funeral Monday morning.

 “I have a vague recollection of real cold,” Steblitskaya said.
 Her skin was peeled from her body because of the frigid temperatures.
 Her daughter and other family members, who had spent the weekend planning for her funeral, were ecstatic to have her back.
 “It’s a miracle I’m still here,” Steblitskaya said.